-If your minor child has been arrested or is being questioned by police, a lawyer can help protect the child's rights.
+If your minor child has been arrested or is being questioned by police, an Ohio lawyer can help protect the child's rights.

 It can be shocking when a parent gets a call from the police saying that a child has been arrested.
 Even a young child can be arrested and could be held in the Juvenile Detention Center until he or she is brought before a judge or magistrate.
 What should a parent do when this happens?

 If this is your first experience with the juvenile Court system in Ohio, be sure to read our article: "Is Your Child in Trouble with the Law?
 Read This First".

 Should I retain an attorney for my child?

 The juvenile defendant is entitled to an attorney and most of the other constitutional rights that an adult enjoys.
 So use them.

 If your child is detained by the police, or even if the police merely want to question your child, your first move should be to retain an attorney for your child.
 If you cannot afford one, ask the court to appoint one for your child.

 Usually, the child will go in front of a judge or magistrate shortly after the child is detained.
 Be prepared for that pre-trial hearing.
 At this hearing, a trial date may be set.
 The court may release the child to a parent to await trial, but it may not.
 The court may order "pretrial detention" for your child, keeping him or her in the detention center until the trial date.

 Can My Child Avoid Pretrial Detention?